 3. Flow State

 Find your flow state, even for just a few minutes.
 This is when you’re completely immersed in a task and only focused on that task.
-This allows your mind to switch off and calm itself.
-What activities can you do that calms your mind?
+It allows your mind to switch off and calm itself.
+What activities can you do that calm your mind?
+What could you do to reduce your stress and anxiety?

-For me, I garden or cook.
-Dr Clare Roberts said she sits outside and star gazes for 5 minutes.
+For me, it’s gardening or cooking.
+Dr. Clare Roberts said she sits outside and star gazes for 5 minutes.
 My hands have to be busy to switch my mind off.
 We are all different and star gazing wouldn’t work for me.

-Can you think if what would work for you?
+Can you think of what would work for you?

 Some people knit, read, dance or exercise.